Voice of the Customer in B2B

 - Learn to structure questions and analyze customer feedback to extract customer needs

-In this two, half-day mini-course the basic principles and practices normally used in Voice of the Customer (VOC) research will be reviewed, and then how they may need to be altered in the face of crisis.
+In this 8 hour mini-course taught over two days, the basic principles and practices normally used in Voice of the Customer (VOC) research will be reviewed, with an emphasis on how they may need to be altered in the face of a crisis such as COVID.
 Some recent advances in Machine Learning to speed and improve the process of harvesting needs and insights will also be covered.

 - This Course is offered as part of our B2B Mastery Track